bertrandvidal/parse_this/README.md

 ```

 An other common practice is to use `bool`s as flags or switches.
 All arguments
-of type `bool`, either typed direclty or inferred from the default value, will
+of type `bool`, either typed directly or inferred from the default value, will
 become optional arguments of the command line.
 A `bool` argument without default
 value will default to `True` as in the following example: